 Using Secure Web Service Methods

-Certain Report Server Web service methods may require a secure connection when you invoke them.
+Certain Reporting Services Web service methods may require a secure connection when you invoke them.
 The methods that require a secure connection are determined by the SecureConnectionLevel setting in the RSReportServer.config file.
 The value of the setting is an integer value with a valid range of 0 to 3.
-The following table describes these values.
+The following table lists the values.